discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 * Access and damage the underlying infrastructure (your server).

 All that and much, much more.
 Sounds pretty terrible, right?
 So make sure to keep your token as safe as possible!

+In the [initial files](/creating-your-bot/) page of the guide, we cover how to safely store your token in a configuration file.

 ::: danger
 If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger, return to this page and press "Regenerate" to generate a new token.
 As you do so, all old tokens will become invalidated.
 Keep in mind that you will need to update your token where you used it before.